 “In looking back at the conclusion of the 4×100 race, we realize that Derrick could have handled the win in a different manner,” KC and Stacey Hayes said in the letter.
 “It was not our intention to force the issue that our son’s religious freedom was violated.
 Nor do we feel that way now.
-After discussing this with our son, we have come to the conclusion that his religious rights were not violated.”Dr. Gundry reveals the top 3 common foods that you would have never guessed were the cause of your fatigue.
+After discussing this with our son, we have come to the conclusion that his religious rights were not violated.”Beverly Hills surgeon explains at home fix for crepey skin around the arms, legs, and stomach.

 The student-athlete who was disqualified also submitted a letter during the investigation stating: “Although I am very thankful for all God has given me and blessed me with, on Saturday, April 27, 2013 at the Regional Track Meet in Kingsville, TX, my actions upon winning the 4×100 relay were strictly the thrill of victory.
 With this being said, I do not feel my religious rights or freedoms were violated.”